mmfausnaugh/tica/README.md

 Instead, you can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

 2D bias and flat field calibration models are distributed by an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
-The calibration models themselves live in the cloud, currently a GDrive account associated with MIT.
+The calibration models themselves are currently stored in a GDrive account associated with MIT.

-First, install DVC following the directions on [the DVC website](https://dvc.org/doc/install).
-Then issue the following commands and follow the prompts to retrieve the calibration models:
+To retrieve the calibration models, first install DVC using the directions on [the DVC website](https://dvc.org/doc/install).
+Then run the following commands and follow the prompts:

 ```
 cd calibration_models